- Search The Registry

 *The birth of Maria W. Stewart in 1803 is celebrated on this date.
 She was a Black abolitionist, feminist, author and educator.

 She was born in Hartford, Connecticut, as Maria Miller.
 Her parents' first names and occupations are not known.
-Stewart was orphaned by age five and became an indentured servant, serving a clergyman until she was fifteen.
-She attended Connecticut Sabbath schools and read alot in the clergyman's library, teaching herself how to read and comprehend.
+Stewart was orphaned by age five and became an indentured servant, serving as a clergyman until she was fifteen.
+She attended Connecticut Sabbath schools and read a lot in the clergyman's library, teaching herself how to read and comprehend.
 When she was fifteen, she began supporting herself by working as a servant.

 In 1826 she married James W. Stewart, taking not only his last name but also his middle initial.
 Her husband, a shipping agent, had served in the War of 1812 and had spent some time in England as a prisoner of war.
 With her marriage, she became part of Boston's small free black middle class.
-Stewart became involved in some of the institutions founded by that black community, including the Massachusetts General Colored Association, which worked for immediate abolition of slavery.
+Stewart became involved in some of the institutions founded by that black community, including the Massachusetts General Colored Association, which worked for the immediate abolition of slavery.
 Her husband died in 1829; the white executors of her husband’s will took the inheritance he left to his widow from her through long legal action, and she was left without funds.
 Black abolitionist, David Walker, had inspired Stewart and when he died six months later she went through a religious conversion in which she became convinced that God was calling her to become a "warrior" "for God and for freedom" and "for the cause of oppressed Africa."

 Stewart connected with the work of abolitionist publisher William Lloyd Garrison when he advertised for writings by Black women in his newspaper the Liberator.
 In 1831 Garrison published her first essay, Religion and the Pure Principles of Morality, as a pamphlet.
 (Stewart's name was misspelled as "Steward" on the initial publication.
 She also began public speaking, at a time when religious bans against women teaching prohibited women from speaking in public, especially to mixed audiences that included men.
 Frances Wright had created a public scandal by speaking in public in 1828.